Universal tropical structures for curves in exploded manifolds: Families of curves with universal tropical structure

 We already know that every map apart from $\mathcal P_{1}f$ in the above diagram comes from a natural transformation.
 Let $\gamma$ be a path from $y$ to $y'$ and $\phi_{T}(\gamma)$ be a path from $x$ to $x'$, and consider the diagram

-The commutativity of the squares corresponding to maps which we know are natural transformations imply that square which should commute if $\mathcal P_{1}f$ is a natural transformation commutes when $\mathcal P_{1}(x)$ is restricted to the image of either $\mathcal P(x)$ or $\mathcal P_{0}(y)$.
-As these two sub polytopes span $\mathcal P_{1}(x)$, it follows that the square required for $\mathcal P_{1}f$ to be a natural transformation commutes.
+The commutativity of the squares corresponding to maps which we know are natural transformations implies that the square which should commute if $\mathcal P_{1}f$ is a natural transformation commutes when $\mathcal P_{1}(x)$ is restricted to the image of either $\mathcal P(x)$ or $\mathcal P_{0}(y)$.
+As these two subpolytopes span $\mathcal P_{1}(x)$, it follows that the square required for $\mathcal P_{1}f$ to be a natural transformation commutes.
 As any path in $\ex C(f)_{T}$ may be written as a composition of paths in the image of $\phi_{T}$ or their inverses, it follows that $\mathcal P_{1}f$ is a natural transformation.

 The diagram (\ref{p1f}) above therefore corresponds to a commutative diagram of natural transformations.
 It follows that $\mathcal P_{1}$ is an extension of the tropical structure of $f$, and $\mathcal P_{1}f\circ \eta=\mathcal P_{0}f'$.